oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server MUST deny the request.
 * The authorization server MAY add, remove or change claims.
 See [Claims transcription](#claims-transcription).
-* If the inbound token is sender constrained and the resource server is acting as the Client, the Client MUST provide proof of possesssion of a private key, using either mTLS or DPoP, in the token exchange request to AS-A in Step (B).
+* If the inbound token is sender constrained and the resource server is acting as the Client, the Client MUST provide proof of possession of a private key, using either mTLS or DPoP, in the token exchange request to AS-A in Step (B).
 This is not applicable to the authorization server acting as the Client since it performs an "internal token exchange".

 ### Token Exchange Response